tmpstpdwn/Shwal/README.md

 ## Installation

+- For those on arch can make use of the PKGBUILD.
 - Clone this repository.
 - `cd Shwal`
 - Move the `src/shwal` script to a directory in your path variable.